Atlas-OS/docs/docs/Getting started/Post-Installation/Configuration/index.md

 You can learn more about there [here](https://github.com/Atlas-OS/Atlas/wiki/3.-Post-Install#sleep-states)

+### Hibernation

+Hibernation is a feature in Windows that allows you to sleep your computer, except from it temporarily saves all of the current memory/RAM onto your disk, in case of power loss.

+Hibernation is a disabled feature by default (due to its potential issues), but you can easily enable it with `Enable Hibernation.cmd` or `Disable Hibernation (default).cmd` in the `Hibernation` folder.

 ## Printing

 Printing is a built-in feature on Windows 10 which is used to print documents.
 On Atlas we have disabled this to make the experience more fluid and faster.
 To enable just run the `Enable Printing.cmd` file in the `Printing` folder.